dansanderson/mega65-welcome-guide/video-display-compatibility.md

 ![MEGA65 connected to a Dell 2001FP 4:3 monitor](photos/display_2001fp_m65.jpeg)

-Why use both HDMI and VGA with the same display?
+Why use both HDMI and VGA connections with the same display?
 In the case of the 2001FP, I need both to work around caveats with each mode:

 - HDMI provides the highest quality display for regular use.
-With the current (as of this writing) MEGA65 core, some of the utility menus (configuration, core selection) fail to display through the 2001FP DVI input, but work just fine over VGA.
-This is not a problem for all HDMI monitors: it only affects the Dell 2001FP DVI input, and possibly other vintage monitors.
+Some of the utility menus (configuration, core selection) use the "Enhanced (with audio)" HDMI mode, which fails to display through the 2001FP DVI input.
+These menus work fine over VGA.
+This is not a problem for all HDMI monitors: it only affects DVI displays that do not support sound over HDMI.
 - To display VGA, the 2001FP must adapt to the signal timing to present it on the flat panel display.
 This results in periodic drops of pixel columns.
-I can adjust the display settings to shift which columns are dropped, but I can't get it to show all columns, even with its automatic adjustment feature.
-It's fine for the configuration menus, but it's a poor experience for regular use, especially the 80-column modes.
+It's fine for the configuration menus, but it's a poor experience for regular use.

 ![The Dell 2001FP shows a quality image over DVI](photos/display_2001fp_hd_noartifact.jpeg)
 ![The Dell 2001FP drops pixel columns from the VGA signal](photos/display_2001fp_vga_artifact.jpeg)